git-kamesh/thoughts/README.md

 - 🆚 vue.js

 ## Follow
-- Watch and start this repo to get notified
+- 👁 Watch and 💖 star this repo to get notified

 ## Installation ( Under construction, once ready you could )
 - ⬇️ Download the latest release from GitHub